EnvisionDoc/device_connection_en/howto/asset_tree/assettree_overview.md

 .. image:: ../../media/asset_tree.png
    :width: 300px

-If a user deleted a device in **Device Management**, the corresponding asset bound to the asset tree node becomes an invalid node.
+If a user deleted a device or logical asset in **Device Management**, the corresponding asset bound to the asset tree node becomes an invalid node.

-Except for an invalid node, you can continue to bind assets to every node on an asset tree.
-The maximum layers that an asset tree can have is 7, including the root layer.
-On each layer except the root layer, a maximum of 10000 peer assets are allowed to exist.
+Except for an invalid node, you can bind assets to sub-nodes under every node on an asset tree.
+The maximum layers that an asset tree can have is 7, including the root node layer.
+On each layer except the root layer, a maximum of 10000 peer nodes are allowed to exist.

-- Asset 1 is bound to Tree 1.
-- Asset 3 is a device and is a child node of Asset 2.

 ## Related Information